Volkswagen T-Roc SE review

 While you don’t get the option of coloured interior trim as you do on the Design spec, the SE still has a lot to offer with a smart looking cabin.
 The standard-fit eight-inch touchscreen is quick and super easy to use, and the interior is laid out thoughtfully.
 Our only real gripe is that some of the plastics used in visible areas, such as the tops of the door panels, feel a little cheap.

 The T-Roc isn’t the most practical SUV out there, but it does have a 445-litre boot which is still big enough for most families.
 Although we’d advise you to stick with the space-saver spare wheel as if you spec a full-sized spare wheel you will lose the dual-height boot floor reducing luggage space to 366 litres.
 There’s room for two adults in the rear seats, but no option for sliding adjustment like in the Volkswagen T-Cross.
-The middle rear seat is fairly narrow, and only really useful for shorter journeys, and not entirely suitable if you’re planning on carrying five passengers regularly.
+The middle rear seat is too narrow for a full-sized adult, and only really useful for shorter journeys, and not entirely suitable if you’re planning on carrying five passengers regularly.

 Verdict - 4/5